Nextiva / Blog / Business Communication

 Not everyone will instantly adopt the new style of business communication until you do.

-Instead, focus on progress — not perfection.
-Find small ways to introduce more async communication to your team’s workflows every day.
+Instead, focus on progress, not perfection.
+Find small ways to introduce more async communication into your team’s workflows every day.

 Resist the urge for a daily huddle.
 Instead, scribe your thoughts and data points in a shared document and ask for feedback.